Sergei Trufanov: Rasputin

 In 1909 Iliodor and Grigori Rasputin visited his village by train.
 Iliodor began to wonder if Rasputin was a devil or a saint, but defended him against attacks in the press in 1910.
 In early 1911 Rasputin traveled to the Holy Land.
 On his way back he visited Tsaritsyn.
 Iliodor had been invited by the Tsar on 21 May, who asked him not to attack his ministers, but the revolutionaries and the Jews.
 Five days later Iliodor was promoted and became archimandrite.
 In December 1911 Hermogenes and Iliodor came into conflict with Rasputin, who liked to touch and kiss and had almost free access to the Imperial family.
 After having been beaten by Hermogen, in a monastery on Vasilyevsky Island, Rasputin complained to the Imperial couple.

 Iliodor started a slander and blackmail campaign against Rasputin.
 Hinting that Alexandra and Rasputin were lovers, he showed Makarov a satchel of letters, one written by the Tsarina and four by her daughters.
 The given or stolen letters were handed to the Tsar.

 In 1912, Iliodor renounced the Russian Orthodox Church, published an apology to Jews, and was defrocked.
 His monastery was closed; he was banned to the Frolishi monastery in the Volodarsky District, Nizhny Novgorod Oblast.
 He seems to have escaped to Peter Badmayev in St Petersburg.

 In Summer 1914, after an attack on Rasputin by Khioniya Kozmishna Guseva, he fled all the way around the Gulf of Bothnia to Christiania (present-day Oslo), Norway with the help of Grand Duke Nicholas and Maxim Gorki.
 Rasputin believed Iliodor and Vladimir Dzhunkovsky had organized the attack.
 Guseva, a fanatically religious woman, had been his adherent in earlier years and denied Iliodor's participation, declaring that she attempted to kill Rasputin because he was spreading temptation among the innocent.

 Most of Rasputin's enemies had by now disappeared.
 Stolypin was dead, Count Kokovtsov fallen from power, Theofan of Poltava exiled, Bishop Hermogen illegally banished and Iliodor in hiding.

 Together with Alexei Khvostov he concocted a plan to kill Rasputin early 1916.
 Then Iliodor tried to bribe the Tsarina with publishing his book on Rasputin.
 In June 1916 he sailed to New York.

+After the Revolution

 In the lost silent film The Fall of the Romanoffs (1917), Iliodor played himself.
 In the following he published his book.
 Casimir Pilenas, in his correspondence with the American Jewish Committee, claimed to be his "agent".

 In 1918, he returned to Soviet Russia, offering his services to Lenin, and lived for several years in Tsaritsyn.
+In early 1919 he reportedly applied for work in the government of the Ukrainian People's Republic, claiming his support for the Directorate.
 In 1922 he took his family to NYC, where he became a Baptist and worked as a janitor in the Metropolitan Life Insurance Tower, and spent the remainder of his life in New York City.